shaack/chess-console/README.md

 - **[Demo Page](https://shaack.com/projekte/chess-console)**
 - **[Repository on GitHub](https://github.com/shaack/chess-console)**

-Bacause if its component architecture chess-console is expandable for all kind of chess pages.
+Because if its component architecture chess-console is expandable for all kind of chess pages.
 You may check out the [Stockfish Player](https://github.com/shaack/chess-console-stockfish) for chess-console, with whom chess-console is a fully functional online chess computer.